gruan01/XFControls/XFControls/Documents/TabView.md

 TabPosition | Tab's header's position, can choice Top / Right / Bottom or Left , default is Top | TabViewPositions | Top TabBarBackgroundColor | Tab's header area's background color | Color | EEEEEE TransitionType | Can choice Fade or None | TabViewTransitionTypes | Fade

+## Notice
+Now only support MVVM , not support direct add TabpageView in to it.